whoan/sourcerer-app-docker/README.md

 # Dockerfile for sourcerer app

-This project is aimed to run sourcerer app locally with docker.
+This project is aimed to run [sourcerer app](https://github.com/sourcerer-io/sourcerer-app) locally with docker

 ## Build the image